Cyclic sieving phenomena for trees and tree-rooted maps: Connections with earlier work

 \subsection{Non-crossing partitions}

-We now consider another classical bijection, this time between non-crossing partitions of $n$ points on a circle~\cite{KrewAC} and rooted plane trees with $n$ edges (Figure~\ref{fig:NCP-tree}, left).
-It is not immediately obvious to understand how the ordinary rotation $R$ on trees, of order $2n$, translates in terms of partitions.
-However, the double rotation $R^2$, of order $n$, simply becomes the rotation by $2\pi/n$ on non-crossing partitions; that is, $i$ is replaced by $i+1$ modulo~$n$.
+We now consider another classical bijection, this time between non-crossing partitions of $n$~points on a circle~\cite{KrewAC} and rooted plane trees with $n$ edges (Figure~\ref{fig:NCP-tree}, left).
+It is not immediately obvious to understand how the ordinary rotation~$R$ on trees, of order~$2n$, translates in terms of partitions.
+However, the double rotation~$R^2$, of order~$n$, simply becomes the rotation by $2\pi/n$ on non-crossing partitions; that is, $i$~is replaced by~$i+1$ modulo~$n$.

-Hence our first theorem, Theorem~\ref{thm:ord}, gives by restriction to even values of $e$ a (known) CS phenomenon for rotation on non-crossing partitions of $n$ points, with CS polynonial $\qbinom{2n}{n}_q/[n+1]_q$; see~\cite[Thm.~10.1]{SagaCS}, where this result is derived from a refined CS phenomenon where the number of parts of the partition is also fixed~\cite[Thm.~7.2]{ReSWAA}.
-See~\cite{bessis-reiner} for a generalization to noncrossing partitions associated to well-generated complex reflection groups (the above classical case corresponding to the symmetric group).
+Hence our first theorem, Theorem~\ref{thm:ord}, gives by restriction to even values of~$e$ a (known) cyclic sieving phenomenon for rotation on non-crossing partitions of $n$~points, with cyclic sieving polynomial $\qbinom{2n}{n}_q/[n+1]_q$; see~\cite[Thm.~10.1]{SagaCS}, where this result is derived from a refined cyclic sieving phenomenon where the number of blocks of the partition is also fixed~\cite[Thm.~7.2]{ReSWAA}.
+See~\cite{bessis-reiner} and Subsection~\ref{sec:part} for generalisations to non-crossing partitions associated with well-generated complex reflection groups (the above classical case corresponding to the symmetric group).

-But it is also possible to describe in terms of non-crossing partitions the action of the rotation $R$: indeed, it corresponds to taking the so-called \emm Kreweras complement, of the partition.
-This complement is obtained by inserting $n$ new vertices $1', 2', \ldots, n'$ between the original ones and organizing them in blocks that correspond to the empty areas of the original partition (Figure~\ref{fig:NCP-tree}, right).
-Thus our first theorem, Theorem~\ref{thm:ord}, also translates into a (know) CS phenomenon for complementation of non-crossing partitions, proved in~\cite[Thm.~1.5]{armstrong-uniform} for arbitrary finite Weyl groups.
-According to Bessis and Reiner, who had conjectured this result~\cite[Conj.~6.5]{bessis-reiner} in a much more general setting, the classical case was proved earlier by D. White in a personal communication.
-Later is was also established independently by C. Heitsch~\cite{heitsch}.
+However, it is also possible to describe the action of the rotation~$R$ in terms of non-crossing partitions.
+Indeed, it corresponds to taking the so-called \emm Kreweras complement, of the partition.
+This complement is obtained by inserting $n$ new vertices $1', 2', \ldots, n'$ between the original ones and organising them in blocks that correspond to the empty areas of the original partition (see Figure~\ref{fig:NCP-tree}, right).
+Thus, our first theorem, Theorem~\ref{thm:ord}, also translates into a (known) cyclic sieving phenomenon for complementation of non-crossing partitions, proved in~\cite[Thm.~1.5]{armstrong-uniform} for arbitrary finite Weyl groups, and in~\cite{KratCG,KrMuAD} for well-generated complex reflection groups; see Subsection~\ref{sec:part}.
+According to Bessis and Reiner, who had conjectured this result~\cite[Conj.~6.5]{bessis-reiner} in the more general setting proved in~\cite{KratCG,KrMuAD}, the classical case was proved earlier by D.~White in a personal communication.
+Later it was also established independently by C.~Heitsch~\cite{heitsch}.